AgentMC/Sao20/Translate/En/Part1.md

 "Well, yeah ... but, but it wasn’t especially dangerous there."

 "It's quite dangerous, I guess, as you had to attack a guy who would kidnap a baby with the sword!
-That sounds as dangerous... it's almost as dangerous as instructor..."
+That sounds as dangerous... it's almost as dangerous as to make an instructor angry..."

 "Should you had said such a thing back then at Academy, that would......"